Kansattica/Fluency/README.md

 - [ ] Optimizations:
     - [ ] Easy ones like "remove comments"
     - [ ] Let nodes signal that they're done and can be removed
-        - [ ] If a node is in a state where it's just passing values from A to B, it can be removed and the runtime can stitch things up
-        - [ ] That is, if the node B in A -> B -> C knows that all it's doing is passing from A to C (perhaps because it's a MergeBottom that's already done the bottom, or it's a comment, or it's finished and won't be passing anything any more), we can remove the node and save some time and a layer in the call stack.
+        - [ ] If a node is in a state where it's just passing values from A to B, it can be removed and the runtime can stitch things up.
+That is, if the node B in A -> B -> C knows that all it's doing is passing from A to C (perhaps because it's a MergeBottom that's already done the bottom, or it's a comment, or it's finished and won't be passing anything any more), we can remove the node and save some time and a layer in the call stack.
         - [ ] One big limit on how much computation can be done is the call stack, so anything that can help reduce that is good, especially with recursive calls.
-        - [ ] Finished function pruning is pretty low-hanging fruit, I think.
-The only hard part is figuring out when the runtime should do it.
+        - [X] Finished function pruning is done for user-defined functions.
+They get re-expanded and replaced in place.